unizulucomputersciencesociety/unizulucomputersciencesociety/AboutUs.md

+## 😃Welcome to the Official UniZulu Computer Science Society GitHub Repos!
-## The world around us is changing.🌱💯
+The world around us is changing.🌱💯

 From digitalization to automation and virtualization, technological adoption is in the business, home, public institutions, transportation, health, commerce, defense, communication, research,